 When people come unprepared for the hike, they get eaten by the bear.

 Some of the things we’re foraging for look like other stuff we want to steer clear from.
 Equally, on a less formidable note, we don’t want to squash our green with heavy carrots.

 Carry storage, carry a bag, and carry an extra pair of hands.

 Make sure you label everything so you don’t forget as some of this stuff may seem unusual to you.

 Foraging is fun.
-Hell, it’s a whale of a time.
+It’s a whale of a time!
 You’re skipping through the woods with your friends and family looking for berries and you pop a little something in your mouth.
 It looks like a blueberry.
 It smells like a blueberry.
 But can you be sure.

 Before making any decisions, take the time to concentrate and think.
 Bamboozlement is inevitable if you have a toddler talking your ear off and an angry wife alongside.
 Keep cool, keep your calm, and pay attention to every berry, mushroom, and leaf that you pick.